microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/ci_cd/_index.md

     ![Screenshot showing the additional operating system features to install](./img/vscode_dev_container_os_options.png)

-- Click on _Trust folder and continue_, now you can see the cloned repository opened in VSCode, in te _Ubuntu_ dev container.
+- Click on _Trust folder and continue_, now you can see the cloned repository opened in VSCode, in the _Ubuntu_ dev container.

     ![Screenshot showing the trust folder prompt in VSCode](./img/vscode_dev_container_pos_app.png)